 The planet has hundreds of cute, cuddly, adorable animal species.
 How can you narrow them down to one list?
 It wasn’t easy, but we stuck with animals whose little faces will melt your hearts and who also have cute mischievous personalities.
-This list of the world’s most adorable animals is sure to make you smile.
+This list of the world’s cutest animals is sure to make you smile:

 #10.
 Cutest Animals: Pygmy Marmoset

 The pygmy marmoset (Callithrix pygmaea) is a tiny New World monkey native to the Amazon rainforests of South America.
 It is the smallest monkey and one of the smallest primates in the world.
 A typical pygmy marmoset weighs just over three ounces.
 Its other names are pocket monkey, little lion, and dwarf monkey.